-When Survivors Silence Survivors: My Experience with Virginia Giuffre
+When Survivors Silence Survivors: My Experience with Virginia Roberts Giuffre

 Instead, she tried to burn me down.